-A judgment is analytic if the concept of the predicate is contained in the concept of the subject.
+Given a judgment of subject-predicate form, the judgment is analytic if the concept of the predicate is contained in the concept of the subject.

 So, 'bachelors are unmarried' is analytic because the concept of a bachelor contains the concept of being unmarried.